leoneces/CMUMK/README.md

 - Be sure to have the right validation on Controller and Service
 - Check for empty any()
 - Find a substitute for @SpringBootTest
+- Check exception handling around when and verify calls